CADC Summer Camps Prepare High School Students for College

 Faculty members in the College of Architecture, Design and Construction (CADC) hosted a number of camps for high school students this past summer through Auburn Youth Programs, an initiative of Auburn’s Office of Continuing and Professional Education.
 In most of these camps, students live on campus for five days, experiencing life as a college student, and spend the week learning the basics of their chosen field from Auburn faculty.
 CADC has been running youth camps for more than a decade, and this summer’s camps were completely full.

-In early June, Assistant Professor Lauren Redden led the Construction Management Summer Academy for Young Women (CMSAYW), and in late June Field Lab Manager and Senior Lecturer Mike Hosey led the Building Construction Camp.
+In early June, Assistant Professor Lauren Redden of the McWhorter School of Building Science led the Construction Management Summer Academy for Young Women (CMSAYW), and in late June Field Lab Manager and Senior Lecturer Mike Hosey led the Building Construction Camp.
 Over half a dozen of their building science colleagues helped to teach.

 Redden’s students in CMSAYW were immersed in the construction industry through a wide variety of activities.
 Assistant Professor Wes Collins taught bidding, estimating and plan reading; Assistant Professor Alan Bugg taught safety; Professor Salman Azhar taught virtual design; Hosey taught construction methods; and Assistant Professors Jeff Kim and Eric Wetzel hosted an innovative technologies expo featuring a demonstration of Mac the Robot Dog.
 Redden taught various sessions, such as career mapping in the built environment, equipment usage, materials and methods.
 The students got to explore and experiment with hands-on construction activities and took a field trip to an active, large-scale commercial construction site in Atlanta.
 Campers also had opportunities to engage with talented professionals in the field, attending an equipment rodeo at Thompson Tractor and learning how to wire a lamp with Allen Conradi of Thalamus Electric.
 Redden designed and directed the camp in both 2019 and 2021 as well as this year.